Blog > Economics of Software

 For those interested, here is some mathematical intuition (not crucial, but here for fun).

-The per-unit cost, TCn\frac{TC}{n}, is:
+The per-unit cost, , is:

-VCVC can be represented as a Taylor polynomial regardless of what function it is.
+can be represented as a Taylor polynomial regardless of what function it is.
 Usually, most products would be linear (growing 10 apples instead of 5 takes 2x the water, land, fertilizer, etc.) meaning it is of the form:

 An extreme example might be an unusual customer acquisition cost.
-Say the company has to provide a subsidy per user in using the application (like Uber when it tries to break into new markets), with referals for other users increasing all subsidies.
+Say the company has to provide a subsidy per user in using the application (like Uber when it tries to break into new markets), with referrals for other users increasing all subsidies.
 As the number of users increases, the variable cost increases not only for the subsidies per user, but it also increases the cost for all existing users.
 This seems to be a poor business model, rarely found.

 The per-unit cost as the number of units scales to infinite growth is: